hamk-uas/logistics_sim/README.md

 The Python version used is Python 3.10.4.

 The Python modules listed in requirements.txt are needed.
-You can install them by:
+You can install them by:<br>
 `pip install -r requirements.txt`

 You need an API key to https://openrouteservice.org/.
-The key should be stored in `/waste_pickup_sim_secrets.py` in the following format (replace # with your key):
+The key should be stored in `/waste_pickup_sim_secrets.py` in the following format (replace # with your key):<br>
 `API_key = '########################################################'`

 ## Compilation